Spiral Galaxy Lesson: Types, Properties and Evolution

 2. Halo Studies

-The study of the halo of dark matter surrounding spiral galaxies sheds light on the role of dark matter in galaxy formation and stability.
+The study of the halo of dark matter surrounding spiral galaxies sheds light on the possible role of dark matter in galaxy formation and stability.
 It also helps in mapping the dark matter distribution on a larger scale.

 Cosmic Structure Formation